Pocono Mountains: Resorts

 Unity House, a 655 acre Pocono retreat, offered affordable vacations for factory workers.
 The resort was owned for seventy years by the International Ladies' Garment Workers' Union, and it served as a staging ground for union activities.
 Ron Devlin of The Morning Call referred to Unity House as a "blue-collar 'Hilton.'"
 Eleanor Roosevelt visited Unity House many times and wrote, "...you could not put children in a more favorable environment..."
 The resort closed down in 1990, falling victim to changing times and declining union membership.

 In 1945 retired New York executive Rudolf Van Hoevenberg established the first honeymoon resort in the Pocono Mountains, Farm on the Hill.
 Sally Moore of Snow Country wrote, "Far from today's sybaritic accommodations, back then the rustic cabins required new brides to make the beds and tidy up while grooms helped with the dishes and did the heavy work."

 By 1960, the Pocono Mountains rivaled Niagara Falls as a honeymoon destination, attracting 100,000 couples a year.
 Morris Wilkins, co-owner of Cove Haven, invented the heart-shaped bathtub in 1963 as a way to lure honeymoon customers.

-The tub would appear in other couples resorts and became a symbol of the Pocono resort business.
+The tub would appear in other couples' resorts and became a symbol of the Pocono resort business.
 Author Lawrence Squeri wrote in 2002, "If Americans today are asked to name the image that best represents the Poconos, chances are that many will cite couples resorts and heart-shaped bathtubs..."

 Mount Airy Lodge expanded from an eight-room inn into the largest Pocono resort.
-It heavily advertised in the New York media market with the catchy jingle, "Beautiful Mount Airy Lodge."
+It is heavily advertised in the New York media market with the catchy jingle, "Beautiful Mount Airy Lodge."
 Headliners, such as Bob Hope, Milton Berle, and Connie Francis, performed in the Crystal Room, Mount Airy's 2,000-seat theater.
 Comedian Mickey Freeman said, "The food was lousy, but it was a legalized orgy."
 The 1200 acre resort's heyday was in the 1960s and 1970s before closing in 2001.

-In the 1950s the Kiesendahl family purchased a 12-bedroom boarding house along Lake Teedyuskung.
+In the 1950s, the Kiesendahl family purchased a 12-bedroom boarding house along Lake Teedyuskung.
 It became the Woodloch Resort and, as of 2014, it encompassed 1000 acre and accommodated 900 guests in a variety of lodgings.
-Travel + Leisure identified the Lodge at Woodloch (founded 2006) as the number 3 destination spa in the world.
+Travel + Leisure identified the Lodge at Woodloch (founded in 2006) as the number 3 destination spa in the world.

 As of July 2015, there were four Pocono resorts with indoor water parks: Great Wolf Lodge, H20ooohh! at Split Rock Resort, Aquatopia at Camelback Mountain Resort, and Kalahari Resort.
 In 2014 Jayne Clark of USA Today wrote, "The former Honeymoon Capital of the World, the Poconos – rebranded in 2007 as the Pocono Mountains – continues to fine-tune its image as a family-friendly outdoor adventureland, health spa getaway and emerging waterpark capital."